-Among tThe primary goals of the policy and this regulation are to award credit to a student for successfully demonstrating college-level mastery of a given subject gained through prior learning experiences and set clear minimum standards for determining proficiency for common advanced course examination scores. enable improvements to student progression and completion according to student mastery of college level material, while A goal of this regulation is to provide opportunities for students to receive credit for prior learning that demonstrates a college level mastery of a subject.
-While earning credit for prior learning may decrease time to degree and overall debt, credit should not be awarded nor should students be placed avoiding awarding credit for material that a student has not mastered or placing a student into a course for which they are not prepared that does not reflect college-level mastery or preparedness.
+The primary goals of the policy and this regulation are to award credit to a student for successfully demonstrating college-level mastery of a given subject gained through prior learning experiences and set clear minimum standards for determining proficiency for common advanced course examination scores.
+While earning credit for prior learning may decrease time to degree and overall debt, credit should not be awarded nor should students be placed into a course that does not reflect college-level mastery or preparedness.
 The regulation also outlines the requirements for reporting of credit awarded for prior learning.

-Faculty representing relevant academic departments should be engaged in institutional decisions for the implementation of the policy and this regulation, to ensure that decisions are informed by the standards of applicable disciplines.
-Another benefit of faculty involvement in the implementation of the policy and this regulation will be and to ensure that implementation is in alignment with the standards of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)^{III} constituent institution's accrediting body and of accrediting bodies for specific disciplines and professions.
+Faculty representing relevant academic departments should be engaged in institutional decisions for the implementation of the policy and this regulation to ensure that decisions are informed by the standards of applicable disciplines and to ensure that implementation is in alignment with the standards of the constituent institution's accrediting body and of accrediting bodies for specific disciplines and professions.